 The course has been carefully designed to be accessible to all, regardless of previous formal computer science teaching.

-Lessons are held both in ICT rooms and classrooms, reflecting the need for a strong grounding in thinking skills and theoretical concepts alongside the more practical programming tasks.
+Lessons are held in rooms equipped with either desktop or laptop computers to accommodate frequent practical activities.
+The course also places a strong emphasis on thinking skills and theoretical concepts alongside the more practical programming tasks.

 - A thorough and systematic grounding in algorithms and programming with open-ended and easily accessible practical tasks to help students master their new skills